 The Inter-American Commission has granted our request for a hearing on Police Violence and Systemic Racism against Persons of African Descent in the Americas.
-The hearing is scheduled for December 9, 2020 at 4 pm ET.
+The hearing took place December 9, 2020 at 4 pm ET in Spanish and Portuguese.

-The purpose of the hearing is to present to the Commission the patterns and practices of
+The purpose of the hearing was to present to the Commission the patterns and practices of

 systemic racism by law enforcement against communities of African descent in our various

 countries.
-During the hearing, we will have the opportunity to provide testimony which the commission will use to issue observations and recommendations.
+During the hearing, we had the opportunity to provide testimony which the commission will use to issue observations and recommendations.

 Read an excerpt of the joint press release below: